bokmann/fullcalendar-rails/README.md

 ## Usage

-See the website of the original project for the usage, or my original Rails3 example I point to above.
+See the website of the original project for the usage, or my original Rails 3 example I point to above.
 This gem just saves you from having to locate and copy the javascript and stylesheet into place.

 http://arshaw.com/fullcalendar/